Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Hyaluronic Acid?

-The absorption question is legitimate and worth addressing head-on.
-Skeptics correctly note that HA is a large polysaccharide, and the assumption that it survives digestion and reaches the skin intact is not obvious.
-A radiolabeled tracer study by Balogh et al. (2008) in rats showed that orally administered HA was partially absorbed through the gut and distributed to skin, joints, and bone - though the fraction absorbed was modest.
-Molecular weight matters significantly: low molecular weight HA (<100 kDa) is absorbed more readily through the intestinal epithelium than high molecular weight HA (>1000 kDa).
-This is a critical distinction that most product labels fail to specify.
+The absorption question is legitimate.
+HA is a large molecule, and assuming it survives digestion and reaches the skin is not obvious.
+Animal studies show oral HA is partially absorbed and distributed to skin, joints, and bone - though the fraction is modest.
+Molecular weight matters: low molecular weight HA absorbs more readily than high molecular weight HA.
+Most product labels do not specify this.

-For skin hydration - the strongest evidence domain for oral HA - a 2017 meta-analysis by Oe et al. (J Dermatolog Treat, PMID: 28594555) pooled data from 8 randomized controlled trials and found that oral HA supplementation (80-240mg/day for 3-16 weeks) significantly improved skin moisture content and reduced dry skin symptoms compared to placebo.
-The pooled effect was statistically significant and clinically meaningful.
-Individual trials within that meta-analysis also showed improvements in skin elasticity and wrinkle depth, though these secondary outcomes were less consistently reported.
-A 2021 RCT by Hershkovits and Bhatt (Clin Cosmet Investig Dermatol) found that 120mg/day of low molecular weight HA for 12 weeks significantly improved skin hydration and reduced wrinkle depth in adults aged 22-65.
+For skin hydration - the strongest evidence - a review of 8 trials found that oral HA at 80-240mg/day for 3-16 weeks significantly improved skin moisture and reduced dry skin symptoms compared to placebo.
+Some trials also showed improvements in elasticity and wrinkle depth.
+A more recent trial found that 120mg/day of low molecular weight HA for 12 weeks significantly improved skin hydration and reduced wrinkles.

 For knee osteoarthritis, the picture is more complicated.
-Injectable HA (viscosupplementation) is well-established for knee OA, but oral HA is a different matter.
-A 2012 RCT by Nelson et al. (Nutr J, PMID: 22992437, n=40) found that 200mg/day of oral HA for 8 weeks reduced knee pain compared to placebo in adults with knee OA.
-A Japanese trial by Tashiro et al. (2012, PMID: 22487949) reported similar findings with 200mg/day over 12 months.
-However, these are relatively small studies, and the effect sizes are modest compared to what injectable HA achieves.
-The oral route for joint health should be considered a secondary benefit, not a primary indication.
+Injectable HA is well-established for knee OA, but oral HA is a different matter.
+Small trials show that 200mg/day can reduce knee pain compared to placebo, but effect sizes are modest and studies are small.
+The oral route for joint health should be considered a secondary benefit.

 For other claimed benefits - wound healing, eye dryness, gum health - the evidence is thin.
 A few small or preliminary studies exist, but none rise to the level of reliable clinical support.
 These claims should not drive a purchasing decision.